AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 }
 ```

-Truffle will execute your script, then expand the glob (*) and find all .json files in the listed path and copy those over as artifacts in the build/contracts/ directory.
+platon truffle will execute your script, then expand the glob (*) and find all .json files in the listed path and copy those over as artifacts in the build/contracts/ directory.

-+ Your compilation command outputs individual parts of an artifact, and you want Truffle to generate the artifacts for you.
++ Your compilation command outputs individual parts of an artifact, and you want platon truffle to generate the artifacts for you.
 The above use case might not be sufficient for all use cases.
 You can configure your target to run an arbitrary post-processing command:

 ```javascript
 module.exports = {